 If you suffer from tinnitus, your first question probably is, "Can anything be done about this ringing in the ears?"
 The answer is YES!
 A great deal can be done to help.
 But first you need to understand what it is.

-Tinnitus is a phantom auditory perception.
+Tinnitus is defined as "a phantom auditory perception."
 That is, a sound heard inside your ears or head when that sound does not exist outside you.
 Tinnitus is often generated in the brain, but perceived as being heard in the ears.
 People often refer to tinnitus as a ringing sound in the ears; however it can take many forms, including ringing, chirping, hissing, sizzling, whining noises, or like the sound of rushing air or the humming of power lines.
 It may be high pitched or low, soft or harsh, faint or loud.

 The intensity or loudness of sound(sound pressure) is measured in decibels, abbreviated as dB.
 Normal conversation typically measures between 40 and 50 dB.
 A home vacuum cleaner or alarm clock measures between 65 and 85 dB, a coffee grinder 70-80 dB, a blender 80-90 dB, and a garbage disposal around 85-95 dB.
 A tractor, a truck without a muffler, or shouted conversation measure about 90 dB.
 Many tinnitus sufferers estimate the noise inside their heads at between 20 and 40 dB, however it more often approaches 8 to 10 dB when measured with an audiometer.
 A few people, however, experience tinnitus at 75 to 80 or even 90 dB.
 This intensity may spontaneously vary from time to time, and in different environments.
 The majority of adults with normal hearing experience occasional tinnitus, described as high pitched ringing in their ears.